 - 2. By April 1 of each year, Step 1 requires members of the SWC to submit to the Department electronic shapefiles delineating the total anticipated irrigated acres for the upcoming year "or confirm in writing that the existing electronic shape file submitted by SWC has not varied by more than five percent."
-Methodology Order ¶ 1 at 35. - 3.
-On March 8, 2022, the Department received a letter from A&B Irrigation District ("A&B"), Burley Irrigation District ("BID"), Milner Irrigation District ("Milner"), North Side Canal Company ("NSCC") and Twin Falls Canal Company ("TFCC"), stating that their total number of irrigated acres for 2022 will not vary by more than five percent from the electronic shapefiles submitted in prior years. - 4.
-On March 9, 2022, the Department received a letter from American Falls Reservoir District #2 ("AFRD2"), stating that its total number of irrigated acres has not varied by more than five percent. - 5.
-On April 1, 2022, Minidoka Irrigation District ("Minidoka") submitted its electronic shapefile delineating its total irrigated acres to the Department.
+Methodology Order ¶ 1 at 41. - 3.
+On February 21, 2024, the Department received a letter from American Falls Reservoir District #2 ("AFRD2"), stating that its total number of irrigated acres has not varied by more than five percent. - 4.
+On March 5, 2024, Minidoka Irrigation District ("Minidoka") submitted its electronic shapefile delineating its total irrigated acres to the Department. - 5.
+On April 1, 2024, the Department received a letter from A&B Irrigation District ("A&B"), Burley Irrigation District ("BID"), Milner Irrigation District ("Milner"), North Side Canal Company ("NSCC") and Twin Falls Canal Company ("TFCC").
+In the letter, A&B, BID, Milner, and NSCC confirmed that their total number of irrigated acres for 2024 will not vary by